thanojmalisha/ThanojMalisha/README.md

 # 💫 About Me:
 Im a Computer Network Undergraduate With Strong Interest In Network Security 🔐 , Web Development and Networking.
-I Enjoy Building Systems 💻 to Continuosly Improve My Technical Skills ⚙️.
+I Enjoy Building Systems 💻 to Continuosly Improve My technical Skills ⚙️.
 Im Currentl'y Working On My Basic Knowledge in Coding And Networking Concepts while exploring cloud Computing.

 ## 🌐 Socials: